• Skip to primary navigation

 Make-Ahead Options

 If you want to make this main dish ahead of time for a special occasion dinner, these short ribs will freeze well with their sauce in an airtight container.
-Simply thaw the ribs overnight and reheat them, covered, in the oven along with the sauce before serving.
+Simply thaw the ribs overnight and reheat them, covered, in a 350°F oven along with the sauce before serving.
 I like this hack for big dinners.
 It saves a lot of time and energy when entertaining!

 Try it and share